FreeCAD/FreeCAD-documentation/wiki/Arch_SetMaterial.md

 ## Description

-The Material tools allows to add [materials](Material.md) to the active document, and attribute a material to an [Arch](Arch_Workbench.md) object.
-Materials can all the properties of a certain material, and control the color of the object to which it is attached.
-Materials are stored into a **Materials** folder in the active document.
+This tool allows users to add [materials](Material.md) to the active document and attribute material to an [Arch](Arch_Workbench.md) object.
+Materials feature contains all the properties of a certain material and controls the color of the object to which it is attached.
+Materials are stored in a **Materials** folder in the active document.

 ![](images/Arch_materials_01.jpg )

 ## Usage

 1. Optionally, select one or more objects to which you wish to attribute a new material.
-2. Invoke the command several ways:
+2. Invoke the command using one of the several ways:
     -   Press the **<img src="images/Arch_SetMaterial.svg" width=16px> [Material](Arch_SetMaterial.md)** button in the toolbar.
     -   Use the **M** then **T** keyboard shortcut.
     -   Use the **Arch → Material Tools → Material** entry from the top menu.